Beaver-Notes/Beaver-Notes/user-guides/installation.md

 #### **🍦 Scoop**

-To install Beaver Notes through Scoop and get the delicious convinience of easy upgradability run the following commands in your PC's Powershell
+To install Beaver Notes through Scoop and get the delicious convenience of easy upgradability run the following commands in your PC's Powershell

 ```powershell
 scoop bucket add Beaver-Bucket https://github.com/Daniele-rolli/Beaver-Bucket